Starcounter/Starcounter.Startup/README.md

 }
 ```

-Above code will expose your view-model under `/DogsApp/Dogs/{?}` to the browser, and `/DogsApp/partial/Dogs/{?}` to the Blending Engine.
+The code above will expose your view-model under `/DogsApp/Dogs/{?}` to the browser, and `/DogsApp/partial/Dogs/{?}` to the Blending Engine.
 You won't be able to call the second URI from the browser.

 You can also expose your view-model to Blending or browser only.